 Once the threat has passed and the effect has not been harmful (ie, the bear has not eaten or seriously wounded the human), the stress hormones return to normal.
 This is known as the relaxation response.
 In turn, the body’s systems also normalize.

-What are the negative effects of stress?
+What are the negative effects?

 In prehistoric times, the physical changes in response to stress were an essential adaptation for meeting natural threats.
 Even in the modern world, the stress response can be an asset for raising levels of performance during critical events such as a sports activity, an important meeting, or in situations of actual danger or crisis.
 If stress becomes persistent and low-level, however, all parts of the body’s stress apparatus (the brain, heart, lungs, vessels, and muscles) become chronically over- or under-activated.
 This may produce physical or psychologic damage over time.
 Acute stress can also be harmful in certain situations.